When Should Family Visit Newborn Baby?

 Because boundaries are really all about us and clarifying what we need to maintain our mental and physical health.
 For example, “I need time to establish breastfeeding”, rather than, “I can’t establish breastfeeding comfortably if you (visitors) are in my space and watching me”.

-You can also come up with a blanket statement you share with everyone that helps friends and family know that your boundary is nothing personal to them.
+You can also come up with a blanket statement you share with everyone that helps friends and extended family know that your boundary is nothing personal to them.
 For example, “we aren’t having any visitors or houseguests for a couple of weeks after bringing baby home, so that we can adjust to a new routine”.

 The Beauty of Becoming a Parent